Unique training opportunity for service providers to deliver enhanced farm succession planning assistance in New

 Interact with at least 4 farm families around their succession planning between February and May.
 Your interaction will depend on your role(s) and their situation.
 You will document your work and be asked to share about it (respecting confidentiality) on training calls and in project reporting.

 This technical seminar will be held at a future time in person or virtually as conditions allow.
-Stay tuned for more details.
+Stay tuned for more details or request updates about this unique training opportunity.

 This technical seminar will cover: